codybarr/tmdb/README.md

 # Then you can pull the data from the results, ie.
 movies.first.title
 # => "The Matrix"

+# Use .search for to find by various parameters (ie. release date)

 # To pull all the information for a particular movie, run an id search:
 movie = TMDB::Movie.id(550)